Erdos-Projects/fall-2025-crash-course-in-fast-food/README.md

 ### executive summary
 Contains both the .tex file and the pdf generated from the file.
 The file has been created using Overleaf.
 While Overleaf allows for zip file export to include all connected files, we believed that this was not necessary for the goal of the report.

-### presentation
-Contains the .tex and pdf of the presentation.
-As the executive summary, the file has been created using Overleaf.
-The recording is not included due to file size restrictions.

 ### Notebooks
 Contains the Jupyter notebooks that were used for data exploration, modeling, visualization and further analysis.